mmistakes/minimal-mistakes/_posts/2012-03-14-layout-code-excerpt-generated.md

 ---
-title: "Template: Code Excerpt (Generated)"
+title: "Layout: Code Excerpt (Generated)"
 categories:
-  - Template
+  - Layout
   - Uncategorized
 tags:
   - content
   - excerpt
-  - template
+  - layout
 ---

 This is the post content with inline code, (e.g. `<span style="color: red;">red</span>`.
 It should be displayed in place of the auto-generated excerpt in single-page views.
 Archive-index pages should display an auto-generated excerpt of this content.